mhardcastle/pysynch/README.md

 Python interface to synchrotron libraries

-This provides an interface to the C synchrotron libraries used by Hardcastle et al (1998) and in subsequent work.
-It depends on the integration routines in the GNU Scientific Library (GSL).
+This provides an interface to the C synchrotron libraries used by Hardcastle et al (1998) and in subsequent work, and python wrappers for some basic functions (synchro, see below). pysynch depends on the integration routines in the GNU Scientific Library (GSL) and synchro depends on numpy and astropy as well.

 ## installation